demoray/azure-storage-cli/README.md

 Usage: container <CONTAINER_NAME> <COMMAND>

 Commands:
-  create        Create a storage container delete        Create a storage container list          List blobs in a storage container blob          Interact with a blob within a storage container generate-sas  Generate a SAS URL for a storage container
+  create         Create a storage container properties     Get properties for a storage container delete         Delete a storage container list           List blobs in a storage container blob           Interact with a blob within a storage container generate-sas   Generate a SAS URL for a storage container acquire-lease  Acquire a lease on a storage container break-lease    Acquire a lease on a storage container lease-release lease-renew

 Arguments:
   <CONTAINER_NAME>